-Durable medical equipment (DME) and related supplies
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies You pay \$0.
 (For a definition of durable medical equipment, see Chapter 11 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is also available on our website at www.ccama.org.
 Generally, CCA Senior Care Options covers any DME covered by Original Medicare from the brands and manufacturers on this list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to CCA Senior Care Options and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+However, if you are new to CCA Senior Care Options and are using a brand of DME that is not on our list, we will continue to cover this brand for you of up to 90 days.
 During this time, you should talk with your healthcare provider to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your healthcare provider, you can ask him or her to refer you for a second opinion.)
 To check if a certain item is covered, please call Member Services.
 Limits may apply to certain DME.

-Prior authorization is required non-preferred manufacturers diabetic testing supplies (glucose monitors and test strips)
+Prior authorization is required non- preferred manufacturers diabetic testing supplies (glucose monitors and test strips)

-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.
+Services that are covered for you What you must pay when you get these services Emergency care You pay \$0.
+Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+The medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-ofnetwork is the same as for such services furnished in-network.
 You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.
 Our plan also covers emergency services, including emergency transportation, and urgently needed care outside the United States and its territories up to one hundred thousand dollars (\$100,000) per calendar year.
 This is a supplemental benefit covered under our plan.
 See Chapter 3 for more information about emergency care.
 Prior authorization is not required.
 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan.